How to set your daily rate

 Be quite clear how much of your daily rate will go to you and how much will go to the government, since it is counter-productive to grumble about it later on!

 It is important to be realistic about the number of days in the year that you are likely to work.
+As a salaried employee, you worked for approximately 220 days in the year after taking into account weekends, holidays and bank holidays.
 On average interim managers work approximately 160 days, though this could be lower for less experienced interims.
 Having done the calculation, also be realistic about the fee you propose to charge, particularly if this is your first assignment and you have yet to prove yourself.